NREL/resstock/docs/source/hpxml_to_openstudio.rst

 In addition, the summer/winter interior shading coefficients can be optionally entered as ``InteriorShading/SummerShadingCoefficient`` and ``InteriorShading/WinterShadingCoefficient``.
 The summer interior shading coefficient must be less than or equal to the winter interior shading coefficient.
 Note that a value of 0.7 indicates a 30% reduction in solar gains (i.e., 30% shading).
-If not provided, default values will be assumed.
+If not provided, default values of 0.70 for summer and 0.85 for winter will be used based on `ANSI/RESNET/ICC 301-2019 <https://codes.iccsafe.org/content/RESNETICC3012019>`_.

 Overhangs (e.g., a roof eave) can optionally be defined for a window by specifying a ``Window/Overhangs`` element.
 Overhangs are defined by the vertical distance between the overhang and the top of the window (``DistanceToTopOfWindow``), and the vertical distance between the overhang and the bottom of the window (``DistanceToBottomOfWindow``).
 The difference between these two values equals the height of the window.

 Finally, windows can be optionally described with ``FractionOperable``.
+The input should solely reflect whether the windows are operable (can be opened), not how they are used by the occupants.
+If a ``Window`` represents a single window, the value should be 0 or 1.
+If a ``Window`` represents multiple windows (e.g., 4), the value should be between 0 and 1 (e.g., 0, 0.25, 0.5, 0.75, or 1).
-If not provided, it is assumed that 33% of the window area is operable.
+If not provided, it is assumed that 67% of the windows are operable.
-Of this operable window area, 20% is assumed to be open whenever there are favorable outdoor conditions for cooling.
+The total open window area for natural ventilation is thus calculated using A) the fraction of windows that are operable, B) the assumption that 50% of the area of operable windows can be open, and C) the assumption that 20% of that openable area is actually opened by occupants whenever outdoor conditions are favorable for cooling.

 Skylights
 *********